Short on time? Here’s the best antivirus with keylogger protection in 2022:

-You may also need to also perform identity theft checks, which can be done using comprehensive antivirus software like Norton 360 with LifeLock Select (includes an identity theft restoration service, but for US-based users only), or TotalAV (offers identity theft tools for the US and most countries in the EU).
+You may also need to also perform identity theft checks, which can be done using comprehensive antivirus software like Norton 360 with LifeLock Select (includes an identity theft restoration service, but for US-based users only), or McAfee (offers identity theft tools for the US, Canada, the UK, Australia, Japan, NZ, and most of Europe).

 What tools do I need to prevent keylogging websites from stealing my details?

 You need an antivirus program that detects and blocks malicious websites.
 All of the antiviruses on my list help to prevent and block malicious keylogging sites from tracking your keystrokes, stealing your data, and planting keyloggers and other spyware onto your device via malicious scripts.